Join us for the 2018 Whooping Crane Festival in Princeton, Wisconsin

 Field trips - Workshop - Speaker sessions - Silent auction - Children's Entertainer, David Stokes - Trivia contest - Food & Fun

-Saturday, September 9th all day festival includes activites for all ages: Kids can build a bird house, have their face painted and learn about frogs, snakes, and other critters with the ever popular David Stokes!
-Spend time in the artisan and vendor area to get a jump on holiday shopping!
-Enjoy a pancake breakfast in the cafeteria, or lunch at one of the food vendors.
-Take in one or all of the speaker sessions... or NEW this year - a nature photography workshop and field trip!
+Saturday, September 8th all day festival includes activities for all ages!
+Kids can take part in all the FREE activities such as building a bird house, have their face painted and learn about frogs, snakes, and other critters with the ever popular David Stokes!
+Spend time in the artisan and vendor area to get a jump on holiday shopping or place a bid (or two) on the great silent auction items!

 Schedule of events includes:

-Friday, September 8 Evening: Our festival kick-off dinner gets underway at 6pm at the American Legion in Green Lake, Wisconsin.
+Friday, September 7 Evening: Our festival kick-off dinner gets underway at 5:30 at the American Legion in Green Lake, Wisconsin.
 Our dinner buffet menu will include roast chicken, beef tips, a variety of sides, salads and rolls.
-After dinner, Operation Migration's Volunteer of the Year will be awarded and OM CEO Joe Duff will give an informative and entertaining presentation.
+After dinner, Operation Migration's Volunteer of the Year will be awarded and Professor Misty McPhee will give an informative presentation about the Whooping crane reintroduction in Wisconsin.

 Dress - Casual

-Saturday, September 9th features the all day festival at the Princeton School!
+Saturday, September 8th features the all day FREE festival at the Princeton School!

 Beginning at 8am, enjoy the pancake breakfast put on by the students of Princeton School!